 Who has dental benefits?

-At year-end 2012, approximately 187 million Americans (2013 NADP/DDPA Joint Dental Benefits Report on Enrollment) or 60 percent of the population had dental benefits.
-About 99 percent of dental benefits are provided through an employer or other group programs like AARP.
-Group coverage also includes public programs like Medicaid, the federal Children’s Health Insurance Program, and TriCare which provides coverage for the military.
-While individual dental coverage is limited, it is a growing area of focus for many dental carriers.
+About 92% of 155.3 million Americans with private dental plans get these benefits through an employer or other group program like AARP.
+Another 7.2% buy individual coverage while just less than 1% obtain dental benefits as part of a medical plan.
+Another 49.6 million Americans get dental benefits through public programs like Medicaid, the federal Children’s Health Insurance Program, and TriCare which provides coverage for the military.
+While individual dental coverage is only 7.2% of total coverage in 2014, just 3 years ago it was only 2% of coverage.
+So clearly, individual coverage is a growing area of focus for many dental carriers.

 - 67 percent more likely to have heart disease;